nilportugues/albatross/README.md

   Note that the values aren't wrapped in quotes.
 You can thank Docker for that.

 ## Running

-Just run `docker-compose up` and wait while it downloads all of the components and starts up the various containers.
+It's currently two steps: building the container and running the composer:

+1. `docker build . -t danielquinn/albatross`
+2. `docker-compose up`

 When it's finished, you should be able to visit http://localhost:8000/ and then login with Twitter to start your first collection.

 ## Architecture